-Apollo Career Center abides by the Veterans Benefits and Transition Act of 2018, Section 103.
-Veteran students who are recipients of Chapter 31 or Chapter 33, and have provided proof of their GI Bill entitled benefits, will not have any negative consequences imposed in regards to late payments by Veterans Affairs.
+Apollo Career Center abides by Public Law 117-68 The Colonel John M. McHugh Tuition Fairness for Survivors Act of 2021.
+Veteran students who are recipients of Chapter 31, Chapter 33, or Chapter 35 and have provided proof of their GI Bill entitled benefits, will not have any negative consequences imposed in regards to late payments by Veterans Affairs.
 For these Veterans, Apollo will not impose any penalty or late fee, nor deny access to classes or institutional facilities due to late payment of tuition and/or fees due from Veterans Affairs.
 This restriction on penalties would not apply in cases where the student owes additional payment to the school beyond the amount of the tuition and fees payment from the VA.